GibzFGC/TwitchBot/README.md

 ### Creating the SQLite file:
 You will need to create a SQLite file for the program to use in the root/Data folder.

 You will need a SQLite editor.
-I use SQLite Manager (http://sqlitebrowser.org) mentioned in the prerequisites above for ease of use and quick editing but there are many options out there for you to choose from.
+I use "DB Browser for SQLite" (http://sqlitebrowser.org) mentioned in the prerequisites above for ease of use and quick editing but there are many options out there for you to choose from.

 Create a new SQLite database and name the file TwitchBot.sqlite.
 Add one new table called "twitchbot_commands".
 From there, add two columns called "command" and "value"